-In 2019, New Mexico passed legislation to significantly strengthen its gun safety laws pertaining to domestic violence, restricting firearm access by people convicted of various domestic violence crimes as well as those subject to active domestic violence restraining orders.1
+In 2019, New Mexico passed legislation to significantly strengthen its gun safety laws pertaining to domestic violence and criminal stalking, restricting firearm access by people convicted of various domestic violence crimes or stalking, as well as those subject to active domestic violence restraining orders.1

 Domestic Violence Crimes

-Effective July 1, 2019, New Mexico law now prohibits people from accessing firearms if they have been convicted of specified domestic violence offenses, including battery against a household member, criminal damage to a household member’s property, and stalking,2, or any other misdemeanor crime of domestic violence that is considered firearm-prohibiting under federal law.3 Note that New Mexico’s definition of “household member” includes family members as well as dating partners, whether or not they have resided with the person who abused them.4
+Effective July 1, 2019, New Mexico law now prohibits people from accessing firearms if they have been convicted of specified domestic violence offenses, including battery against a household member, criminal damage to a household member’s property, criminally stalking any person, regardless of the victim’s relationship to the defendant 2, or any other misdemeanor crime of domestic violence that is considered firearm-prohibiting under federal law.3 Note that New Mexico’s definition of “household member” includes family members as well as dating partners, whether or not they have resided with the person who abused them.4

 New Mexico law also prohibits people from accessing firearms for 10 years after they have completed a sentence or period of probation for any felony, including but not limited to domestic violence-related felonies.5